-From admiring great artworks to milking cows, there are so many incredible things to do in Salt Lake City!
-The list we put together has some of the best things to do in Utah to ensure that you have an unforgettable holiday!
+From admiring great artwork to milking cows to walking on salt, there are so many incredible things to do in Salt Lake City!

 Salt Lake City, Utah, (or SLC, as locals call their city) is best known for its key role in the Mormon Church, also known as the Church of Jesus Christ of Latter day Saints.
-While the church has given rise to many Utah attractions, Salt Lake City also has so much more to offer visitors, including many iconic natural landmarks.
+While the church has given rise to many Utah attractions, Salt Lake City also has a ton more to offer visitors, including many iconic natural landmarks.

-Whether you love crafting, dancing or climbing, there are awesome things to do in Salt Lake City that you’re guaranteed to love.
+Whether you love history, dancing or climbing, there are awesome things to do in Salt Lake City that you’re guaranteed to love.

 Top Things to Do in Salt Lake City

 With natural and man-made wonders, there’s a wide variety of things to do in Salt Lake City.
 If you’re visiting Utah for any period of time, it’s worth having an idea of what to expect.